VersionClimber/VersionClimber/README.rst

     run:
         - python test_function.py

-In this example, the set of versions of each package is retrieve from anaconda default channel and the conda-forge (ref TODO) one.
+In this example, the set of versions of each package is retrieved from anaconda default channel and the conda-forge (ref TODO) one.
 You can explore the available versions using the command

 ::